-Plenaries Achieving Change Through Policy Reform Eduardo Santos Itoiz This presentation will explore resilience in trauma-informed practice with criminalised women.
-It will interrogate understandings of resilience from a gendered perspective, with a focus on the impacts of shame and stigma on resilience.
-It will consider women's offending as an expression of resilience.
-It will merge ideas around desistance and trauma-informed practice to examine how we might recognise and nurture resilience, particularly shame resilience, in justice-involved women as a foundation for supporting desistance.
+Plenaries Achieving Change Through Policy Reform Eduardo Santos Itoiz The presentation proposes a reflection on the possibility of developing public policies with a restorative approach.
+Based on a classic definition of public policies, it compares the similarities between the development of a public policy led by a political leader and aimed at recognising and repairing victims of a social conflict, with the strategic mapping of conflicts carried out by a facilitator when addressing a restorative process and that takes into account the victim, the perpetrator and the community.
+The theoretical reflection seeks to be complemented with two practical examples of the elaboration of laws in the Navarrese sphere, relating to the recognition and reparation of victims of sexual assault in the field of the Catholic Church, and victims of racism and xenophobia in Navarre.
 Eduardo Santos Itoiz has a degree in Law from the University of Navarra and has specialised training in mediation and family guidance.
 A practising lawyer since 1996, he has worked in criminal mediation in Navarra (2005-2014) and participated in proceedings between victims and former members of ETA (2010-2014).
 He was an associate professor of Criminal Law (2007-2014) and a deputy in Congress (2015-2019), where he was spokesperson in the Justice Commission.
 As Minister of Migration Policies and Justice of Navarra (2019-2023), he promoted the Restorative Justice Law.
 He has been an advisor to the Generalitat of Catalonia and, now, he is the Secretary of the Council of Navarra.